 EKAW 2018 welcomes papers dealing with theoretical, methodological, experimental, and application-oriented aspects of knowledge engineering and knowledge management.

-- AI and Knowledge
+- Knowledge and AI

 - AI-based knowledge engineering and management

-- Natural Language Processing and knowledge discovery/acquisition
+- Natural Language Processing and knowledge acquisition

 - Knowledge acquisition for AI